 We are open from 9am to 5.30pm Tuesday to Sunday and Bank Holiday Mondays.

-Before visiting always check what produce we have available (this can change on a daily basis), take a look to see if we have any events running and check out our latest news!
+Before visiting always check what produce we have available (this can change on a daily basis) by visiting our PYO page, take a look to see if we have any events running and check out our latest news!
 This will give you an idea of what to expect when you arrive at the farm.

 During our peak season from June to August the weekends can be busy.
 If you are able to visit during the week please do so.
 We will supply you with punnets for the PYO but you are encouraged to bring your own container/s You will need a seperate container for each fruit you wish to pick.
 Please see a member of staff on arrival who will weigh your container prior to entering the fields.

 Take a look at the weather.
 If it’s raining or has been raining you can expect the farm to be muddy so please dress appropriately.
 Our irrigation systems can cause areas of mud even in the best of weather.
 If it’s very hot please bring your hat and your sunscreen!
 Whilst we have indoor and covered areas at the farm it’s very much an outdoor experience and you could be out in the fruit fields, nature trail or maize maze for a while.